tuantle/tsf/examples/occupancy/TUTORIAL.md

 ### Results

-Here is the output results from excecuting ```tsf.py -a train...``` of the validation dataset.
+Here is the output results from executing ```tsf.py -a train...``` of the validation dataset.
 The expected and predicted occupancies are plot on top of each other.
 The prediction results is decent for long durations but not so well for short durations where the room is occupied for a very short amount of time.
 Cleaning up **LIGHT** data points would help improve prediction accuracy and maybe also fixing mispredictions (just before sample = 3000 mark in the plot below).

 ![Image](plots/prediction_results_z.png "prediction results")